Sus | 3 months ago | 12 comments | 7 likes | 340 views

 The good old days ?

-Sus, a month ago
+Sus, 3 months ago

 Upside down does not work, you have to flip it.
 Only way I can think of is setting the SIZE prop to something like (1, -1, 1), but this ruins the lighting 😵😵💫😕